Skip to main content

 Cons

-• × No grant management capabilities
+• × No restricted fund compliance or full post-award grant lifecycle management

 • × Reporting is basic and often requires Excel export for board presentations